-- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Select appropriate settings in the Parallel Run Options section - To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane.
+- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Select appropriate settings in the Parameters and Run Mode sections - To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane.
 You will see the output of the run in this pane.
 The run has completed when you see the output, "Engine completed successfully."